 Scenic Value: 5 out of 5.
 A must see.

 Route finding can be a little tricky.
 The trails are marked with colored diamonds but intersections are rarely marked and numerous side trails are present.
 Printing a site map before arriving or taking a photo of the map at the trailhead is recommended.
-Summer weekends can be popular as this is a favorite swimming spot.
-Arrive early to avoid crowds and always remember to leave no trace.
+Summer weekends can be popular as this is a favorite swimming spot and the crowds may not be as family-friendly.
+Arrive early to avoid crowds or hike in cooler weather.

 Bell Smith Springs is also used during hunting season, so use caution or avoid during shotgun season.